mipmip/hugoDocs/content/en/templates/base.md

 ## Base template lookup order

-The base template lookup order closely follows that of the template it applies to (e.g. `_default/list.html`).
+The base template lookup order closely follows that of the template it applies t o (e.g. `_default/list.html`).

 See [Template Lookup Order](/templates/lookup-order/) for details and examples.